dearhive/MashShare/readme.txt

 * Fix: undefined var subscribe_behavior
 * Fix: Check sharecount only when url is defined and $post not empty
 * Fix: Prevent double encoding of share url's that leads to unwanted results
-* New: Function for collecting non sensitive informations for improving Mashshare and keep track of how it is used.
+* New: Function for collecting non sensitive informations for improving MashShare and keep track of how it is used.
 Muste be enabled by user explicitely before it is used.

 = 2.5.0 =
 * New: A new filter called mashsb_active allows you to enable mashshare mashsb.js and mashsb.css conditionally via third party function